On this page:

-- How do health care professionals diagnose Graves’ disease?
+- How do doctors diagnose Graves’ disease?

 What is Graves’ disease?

-Graves’ disease is an autoimmune disorder that causes hyperthyroidism, or overactive thyroid.
+Graves’ disease is an autoimmune disorder that can cause hyperthyroidism, or overactive thyroid.
 The thyroid is a small, butterfly-shaped gland in the front of your neck.
-Thyroid hormones control how your body uses energy, so they affect nearly every organ in your body—even the way your heart beats.
+Thyroid hormones control the way your body uses energy, so they affect nearly every organ in your body, even the way your heart beats.

 How common is Graves’ disease?

-- thinning bones and osteoporosis
+- thinning bones, osteoporosis, and muscle problems

 What are the symptoms of Graves’ disease?

-- fast and irregular heartbeat
+- rapid or irregular heartbeat

-- frequent bowel movements or diarrhea
+- frequent bowel movements

 What causes Graves’ disease?